Math Calculators

 Tank Volume Calculator

-An oil tank has a horizontal oval shape, a height of 3 meters, a width of 4 meters, and a length of 6 meters.
-The manual instructs that this tank cannot be filled above 90% of its total volume.
-What is the total volume of the tank?
-If you fill the tank up to the 2.5 meters depth, will you stay within the safe limits?
+Imagine you are managing an oil tank with a horizontal oval shape.
+It has a height of 3 meters, a width of 4 meters, and a length of 6 meters.
+According to safety guidelines, this tank cannot be filled beyond 90% of its total volume.

 • h = 3